zemin-xu/zemin-xu.github.io/docs/computer-vision/2020-11-08-marker-based-augmented-reality.md

 7. **Ratio**: ratio for matching filter
 8. **Opacity**: augmentation effect's opacity

 <img src="{{ site.url_imgs }}/mbar/trackbars.png " style="width: 100%">{: .px-8 }

 If you want to build the solution with full parameters with possibility of changing the feature descriptor with trackbars, you need to switch on the **TEST_MODE** in code and build it.
 In this case, the program may crash down because some descriptors are not working with some matchers.

 ## Problem statement

-In this project, I need to design and implement an OpenCV solution.
-The solution relies on keypoint-based image descriptor to match between the image of a structured planar marker and its instance in webcam stream.
+The problem statement is briefly introduced at the beginning.
 In order to have a optimal solution under webcam stream utilization, there are several factors to consider about.

 1. **Computation Time**
 This factor is the most important one because in the solution, the detection and matching task should be finished less than 1 frame.